Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Evaluation

 \subsection{Qualitative Analysis}

-While improvement in prediction accuracy is essential, another useful metric is observing patterns for the estimated PM$_{2.5}$ on geo-maps.
-We analyze PM$_{2.5}$ estimations for the California-Nevada region and the Lima, Peru region in Fig.~\ref{map-prediction-plot}(a) and Fig.~\ref{map-prediction-plot}(b), respectively.
+While improving prediction accuracy is crucial, visualizing PM$_{2.5}$ patterns on geo-maps is also valuable.
+We visualize PM$_{2.5}$ estimations for the California-Nevada region and the Lima, Peru region in Fig.~\ref{map-prediction-plot}(a) and Fig.~\ref{map-prediction-plot}(b), respectively.
 For this analysis, we need a ground truth against which all the models can be compared.
 We use the GBR model, trained on all 128 monitors (249k+ samples) and estimated on the unlabeled satellite data ($\sim19.5$ M samples), and use its predicted geo-map as the assumed ground truth for verification.
-For transfer models, we use 9 sensors and the eastern US as source data.
-Similarly, we use all 10 sensors for Lima geo-map prediction with the eastern US as the source.
-For Lima, the true labels were unavailable, and domain experts (environmental scientists) were consulted for analysis.
+We use 9 sensors and the eastern US as source data for transfer models (NNW, NNW[LDF], NNW[LDF-A]).
+For Lima, we use all 10 sensors and the eastern US as the source data for the three transfer models.
+The true labels for Lima were unavailable, and domain experts (environmental scientists) were consulted for analysis.

-Due to the scarcity of target data, this qualitative analysis aims to observe if transfer models successfully capture glaring PM$_{2.5}$ estimation patterns.
+Due to the scarcity of target domain data, this qualitative analysis aims to observe if transfer models successfully capture glaring PM$_{2.5}$ estimation patterns.